 For an idea of how to create some solitude on your back deck, check out the ideas below.
 Notice how most of the railings are designed with at least a little space to allow air to move through the railing.
 You can also see how a half-wall 8 feet in the air can shield you from prying eyes on the ground level.

 There are a few things to consider when designing your privacy railing.
 Building a solid wall creates more of a sail effect than you’ll probably want.
 No one wants a strong wind to make the deck sway, and you don’t want your privacy railing to break away from the structure and cause damage or hurt someone.
 Also, a full-size wall may seem ideal for privacy purposes, but if you consider that most of your outdoor lounging is done sitting down, a half-wall railing will usually do the trick.

 What is the best material for deck railings?

-This depends on your budget and style, but you won’t go wrong with a cedar deck.
-Cedar is middle-of-the-road when it comes to cost and maintenance, but it is weather and insect resistant.
+This depends on the budget and style of your deck design, but you won’t go wrong with a wood deck railing, particularly cedar.
+Cedar is middle-of-the-road when it comes to cost and maintenance, but it is resistant to insects and changes in the weather.
 This means that you’ll have less damage from sun, rain, snow, and ice, while also enjoying a deck that won’t fall victim to wood-gnawing bugs.